abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_2_Installing/Section_2.md

   Select the project -> Right click -> Save as template -> Set name -> Project category: User template -> Choose desription -> OK -> Create a new project -> But in category choose your template.

+## Using the Command Line Interface

+- A text editor (not a Word Processor).

+- A command-promt or terminal.

+- An installed C compailer.

+- No need for an IDE.

+- Simple and effeicient workflow.